 - Group Therapy – Cognitive Behavioral Therapy may be more effective in a group setting.
 Learning to interact with others.
 Seeing the behavior in others and feeling the peer pressure may help people control their emotions better.

-Even if someone in your family is not officially diagnosed with Intermittent Explosive Disorder, they can still have trouble controlling their anger.
+Even if you are living with someone with intermittent explosive disorder but they are not officially diagnosed with Intermittent Explosive Disorder, they can still have trouble controlling their anger.
 If you think it is more than it should be, maybe it’s time for that person to seek some help?
 We also have another post that helps families resolve difficulties.

 We know many excellent behavioral health professionals.
 If you would like some recommendations, please don’t hesitate to reach out to us.
 Use the contact form on the front page of our website, emailus, or call us at 623-295-9890.